Orna Cohen-Fix, Ph.D.

 The ultimate goal of our research is to understand basic processes that contribute to nuclear morphology and to elucidate the relationship between nuclear structure and nuclear function.

 In order to uncover proteins and processes that contribute to nuclear structure and integrity, we are conducting genetic screens in budding yeast and C. elegans for mutations or conditions that alter nuclear shape.
-For example, we found that lipid biosynthesis plays an important role in maintaining nuclear shape in both yeast and in C. elegans (see Campbell et al. and Golden et al.).
-Based on our studies, we proposed a model that links ER structure to nuclear shape (see Webster et al. and Webster et al.).
-We also discovered that in yeast cells, which undergo closed mitosis (i.e., without nuclear envelope breakdown), a mitotic delay results in altered nuclear shape in a specific region of the nuclear envelope (see Witkin et al.).
+For example, we found that lipid biosynthesis plays an important role in maintaining nuclear shape in both yeast and in C. elegans.
+We also discovered that in yeast cells, which undergo closed mitosis (i.e., without nuclear envelope breakdown), a mitotic delay results in altered nuclear shape in a specific region of the nuclear envelope.
 This observation raises the possibility that at least in yeast, the nuclear envelope is not homogenous; rather, it has distinct domains that are capable of expanding.
-Studies are underway to determine how the yeast nuclear envelope expands, what defines these nuclear envelope domains, and how various mutants that alter nuclear shape contribute to nuclear morphology and nuclear function.
+Moreover, we found that nuclear envelope expansion is independent of cell size, suggesting that one or more complnents of the nucleoplasm determines nuclear size.
+Studies are underway to determine what regulates yeast nuclear envelope expansion, what defines nuclear envelope domains, what determines nuclear size, and how various mutants that alter nuclear shape contribute to nuclear morphology and nuclear function.

 We also conducted a systematic RNA interference screen in C. elegans to identify additional genes and pathways that contribute to nuclear shape and function.
-We currently have a large number of genes that, when down-regulated, affect nuclear structure and these fall into various functional categories—some of which are quite surprising, such as RNA processing, ribosome biogenesis, and protein transport (see Joseph-Struss et al.).
+We currently have a large number of genes that, when down-regulated, affect nuclear structure and these fall into various functional categories—some of which are quite surprising, such as RNA processing, ribosome biogenesis, and protein transport.
 We are currently investigating the mechanisms by which these genes affect nuclear organization and nuclear function.

 Applying our Research